nevzatgunay/react-to-do/README.md

+### React To-Do

+This project is a basic To-Do app for learning React.
+You can contribute it forever! :rocket:

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts